BarnesFoundation/barnes-tms-extract/README.UPDATE.md

 9. Switch the `ELASTICSEARCH_INDEX` environment variable in `barnes-collection-www` to the new index name, and rebuild.

+10. A few notes:
-10. The bash script in `update_collection_data.sh` doesn't work yet, so don't run it.
-Have a nice day!
+- The bash script in `update_collection_data.sh` doesn't work yet, so don't run it.
+- Kibana's search function can take some time to catch up, but the Dev Tools query tools should show you right away that you get the same results for a query in each of the indexes.
+- Have a nice day!